MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 - Check in the Azure portal by selecting **Azure Container Registry** > **Access control (IAM)** > **Role assignments**.
 For more information, see [List Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-list-portal).

-> [!NOTE]
-> Besides the AcrPull role, some [built-in roles](/azure/role-based-access-control/built-in-roles) and [custom roles](/azure/role-based-access-control/custom-roles) can also contain the "[Microsoft.ContainerRegistry](/azure/role-based-access-control/resource-provider-operations#microsoftcontainerregistry)/registries/pull/read" action.
+Besides the AcrPull role, some [built-in roles](/azure/role-based-access-control/built-in-roles) and [custom roles](/azure/role-based-access-control/custom-roles) can also contain the "[Microsoft.ContainerRegistry](/azure/role-based-access-control/resource-provider-operations#microsoftcontainerregistry)/registries/pull/read" action.
 Check them if you have any.

 If the AcrPull role assignment isn't created, create it by [configuring ACR integration for the AKS cluster](/azure/aks/cluster-container-registry-integration?tabs=azure-cli#configure-acr-integration-for-existing-aks-clusters) with the following command: